-Revenue from sale of residential units represents 81.10% of the total revenue from operations of the Group.

-Revenue is recognised upon transfer of control of residential units to customers for an amount that reflects the consideration which the Group expects to receive in exchange for those units.
-The trigger for revenue recognition is normally upon satisfaction of performance obligation and the control there of is transferred from the company to the buyer upon possession or upon issuance of letter for offer of possession ("deemed date of possession").

-Revenue recognition prior to completion of the project
+Key Audit Matter How the matter was addressed in our audit Revenue from sale of residential units represents 81.10% of the Our audit procedures on Revenue recognition included the following: total revenue from operations of the Group. • Evaluating that the Group's revenue recognition accounting Revenue is recognised upon transfer of control of residential units to policies are in line with the applicable accounting standards customers for an amount that reflectsthe consideration which the and their application to the key customer contracts including Group expects to receive in exchange for those units.
+The trigger consistent application; for revenue recognitionis normally upon satisfaction of performance Color out off another for determination of revenue in the obligation and the control there of is transferred from the company Sales cut-off procedures for determination of revenue in the to the buyer upon possession or upon issuance of letter for offer of correct reporting period; possession ("deemed date of possession"). • Scrutinising all the revenue journal entries raised throughout Revenue recognition prior to completion of the project the reporting period and comparing details of a sample of these journals, which met certain risk-based criteria, with relevant Due to the Group's projects being spread across different regions underlying documentation;

-Due to the Group's projects being spread across different regions within the country and the competitive business environment, there is a risk that revenue could be overstated (for example, through premature revenue recognition i.e. recording revenue without receipt of approval from authorities or its intimation to the customers) or
+Due to the Group's projects being spread across different regions within the country and the competitive business environment, there is a risk that revenue could be overstated (for example, through premature revenue recognition i.e.recording revenue without receipt of approval from authorities rits intimation to the customers) or understated (for example, through improperly shifting revenues to a later period) inorder to present consistent financial results.
+Since revenue recognition has direct impact on the Group's profitability, the element of management bias is likely to be involved.